Rome Places to Visit

 Piazza del Popolo

-View of Piazza del Popolo, one of the most famous squares in Rome and a must-see
+View of the Piazza del Popolo, one of Rome’s most famous squares and a must-see

 Capitol Square

-A wide staircase leads up to Capitol Square
+A wide staircase leads up to the Capitol Square

-To the Capitoline Museums ticket with multimedia video
+Book your ticket for the Capitoline Museums with multimedia experience

 Via del Corso